laminlabs/lamin-blog/docs/vitessce.md

 ## Vitessce

 Single-cell experiments result in heterogeneous datasets due to several factors: differing profiling techniques (e.g., sequencing-based versus imaging-based), platforms, modalities (e.g., transcriptomics, epigenomics, proteomics, and combinations thereof), and scales (e.g., spot to single-cell to subcellular).
-In addition, data pipelines pipelines often add cell type annotations or cell segmentations together with embeddings and other types of information.
+Data pipelines pipelines often add cell type annotations or cell segmentations together with embeddings and other types of information.
-Allow interactive visualizing of the rich information evidently helps interpreting key features of datasets be it biologists looking for answers to biological questions, or by machine learning engineers, trying to understand behaviors of outlier datasets.
+Visualizing the rich information in these complex datasets helps scientists interpret key features be it biologists looking to answer to biological questions or machine learning engineers trying to understand behaviors of outlier datasets.

 Vitessce is an open-source JavaScript-based framework for interactive visualization of multimodal and spatial single-cell data.
 Its dashboard-like views can easily be defined programmatically and then serialized as a JSON artifact.
 Vitessce then runs serverless anywhere against common storage backends like AWS S3.
 Specifically, it was designed around the following goals: